Rasmus Ankersen: Sport Republic

 Sport Republic was founded in December 2021 by Ankersen and Henrik Kraft.
 Ankersen was listed as CEO and Kraft was listed as chairman of the company.
 Sport Republic is backed by Serbian billionaire Dragan Šolak.

 On 4 January 2022, Sport Republic bought English club Southampton.
 On 19 August 2022, Sport Republic acquired a 70% controlling stake in Turkish side Göztepe.
 Ankersen was appointed chairman of Göztepe.

 Following Southampton’s relegation from the Premier League at the conclusion of the 2022–23 season, Sport Republic announced organisational changes at the club.
 Ankersen continued as CEO of Sport Republic, overseeing football strategy.

-In October 2024, it was reported that Ankersen's position was 'under scrutiny' from Šolak along with that of Southampton manager Russell Martin following a poor start to the 2024–25 season.
+In September 2026, Ankersen resigned as a director at Southampton but remained a co-owner of the club.

 Published work

 Ankersen has published several books, including; A Winner's DNA, Mid-level DNA, Education of a Winner, The Gold Mine Effect and Hunger in Paradise with Danish publisher Turbulenz.

 In his books, he draws on experiences traveling around the world to live with, work with and inspect some of the world's best talent environments in sports.
 Due to the popularity of his books, he has been dubbed a 'high performance expert'.

-The attention gained from his written work has led to many high-profile public speeches, appearing in popular media outlets such as CNN and Sky.
+The attention gained from his written work has led to public speeches, appearing in media outlets such as CNN and Sky.